-KEY FOCUS ITEMS LIFE SCOUT PARENTS OR GUARDIANS UNIT LEADER/EAGLE ADVISOR DISTRICT EAGLE REP - Start tracking your hours from the moment when you first begin thinking about project ideas. - Include time invested by potential beneficiaries, your parents/guardians, Scout leaders and other adults you worked with to select and accomplish a project - Give a list of service hours earned to your unit advancement coordinator so that the Scouts helping you can get credit for service hours. - Remind the Scout occasionally about tracking the hours they and others invest on the project. - Offer to take the Scout to appointments if the Scout does not drive. - Encourage the Scout to keep a careful count of the hours they and others invest in the project starting with their initial planning steps. - Make sure the hours, when the project is completed, get entered into the unit's Service Hour record on the Scouting America Service Hour Reporting website so participating Scouts are recognized for their service. - Talk with the Scout, when reviewing the project proposal, about counting their hours.
+KEY FOCU JS ITEMS LIFE SCOUT PARENTS OR GUARDIANS UNIT LEADER/EAGLE ADVISOR DISTRICT EAGLE REP hours from the moment when you first begin thinking about project ideas. - Include time invested by potential - Remind the Scout occasionally about tracking the hours they and others invest on the project. - Offer to take the Scout to appointments if the Scout does not drive. - Encourage the Scout to keep a careful count of the hours they and others invest in the project starting with their initial planning steps. - Make sure the hours, when the project is completed, get entered into the unit's Service Hour record on the Scouting America Service Hour Reporting website so participating Scouts are recognized for their service. - Talk with the Scout, when reviewing the project proposal, about counting their hours.

 Develop worksheet to record service hours or use the Excel spreadsheet available on the NCAC Eagle Scout Information website.
-Eagle Scout Information - National Capital Area Council (ncacscouting.org) Enter hours after each activity onto the worksheet and provide a report to the unit advancement coordinator so participating Scouts receive service credit for rank advancement. П Ц At project completion, the unit reports the service hours on the Scouting America Service Hour Reporting website.
+Eagle Scout Information - National Capital Area Council (ncacscouting.org) Enter hours after each activity onto the worksheet and provide a report to the unit advancement coordinator so participating Scouts receive service credit for rank advancement.
+At project completion, the unit reports the service hours on the Scouting America Service Hour Reporting website.
 Report the total hours (whole numbers only, not fractions or decimals) spent by you and all participants on your Eagle Scout Rank Application.
-There has been a steady increase in questions and problems regarding the tracking and reporting of the hours devoted to Eagle Scout Service Projects.
+There has been a steady increase in questions and problems regarding the tracking and reporting of the hours devoted to Fagle Scout Service Projects